Buttery Baked Lobster Tail Recipe

 How To Store Cooked Lobster

 • Store in the fridge: Refrigerate the lobster meat in airtight containers, or wrap in plastic wrap and foil.
-Refrigerated cooked lobster will last up to 3 days and you can use up those leftovers to make my lobster roll recipe.
+Refrigerated cooked lobster will last up to 3 days and you can use up those leftovers to make lobster bisque or my lobster roll recipe.
 Also, cooked lobster in the shell can be stored in the fridge for up to 2 days.
 Just make sure it is placed in a tightly covered container.

 • Can I freeze it?
 Yes, you can!
 Remove the cooked meat from the shells and place in freezer bags or airtight containers.
 Freeze lobster for up to 4 months.